Château Thivin - Cuvée Zaccharie 2016 (Magnum)

 Rated estate (2022 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-The Côte de Brouilly Cuvée Zaccharie unfolds in the glass with aromas of crushed blackcurrant, plum, and spices, coated with fairly pronounced new wood, which, for me, is almost distracting.
-On the palate, the wine is medium-bodied, spicy and has a firmer structure, clearly marked by the tannins from the wood used during aging.
-It needs two or three years in the bottle to show its best.
+The Côte de Brouilly Cuvée Zaccharie unfolds in the glass with aromas of crushed blackcurrant, plum, and spices, enveloped by fairly pronounced new oak that, to me, is almost distracting.
+On the palate, the wine is medium-bodied, spicy, and has a firmer structure, clearly marked by the tannins from the oak acquired during aging.
+It needs 2 or 3 years in the bottle to show its best.

 About the estate: